eramirez1905/test1/BREEZE.rst

   -c, --github-registry
           If GitHub registry is enabled, pulls and pushes are done from the GitHub registry not DockerHub.
-You need to be logged in to the registry in order to be able to pull/push from and you need to be committer to push to Apache Airflow' GitHub registry.
+You need to be logged in to the registry in order to be able to pull/push from it and you need to be committer to push to Apache Airflow' GitHub registry.

+  -G, --github-organisation
+          GitHub organisation used to pull, push images when cache is used.
+Default: apache.

-  -g, --github-repository
+  -g, --github-repo
           GitHub repository used to pull, push images when cache is used.
-          Default: apache/airflow.

-          If you use this flag, automatically --github-registry flag is enabled.

-  -s, --github-image-id <COMMIT_SHA>|<RUN_ID>
-          <RUN_ID> or <COMMIT_SHA> of the image.
-Images in GitHub registry are stored with those
-          to be able to easily find the image for particular CI runs.
-Once you know the
-          <RUN_ID> or <COMMIT_SHA>, you can specify it in github-image-id flag and Breeze will
-          automatically pull and use that image so that you can easily reproduce a problem that occurred in CI.

-          If you use this flag, automatically --github-registry is enabled.

-          Default: latest.
+Default: airflow.

   -v, --verbose
-          Show verbose information about executed docker, kind, kubectl, helm commands.
-Useful for debugging - when you run breeze with --verbose flags you will be able to see the commands executed under the hood and copy&paste them to your terminal to debug them more easily.
+          Show verbose information about executed commands (enabled by default for running test).
           Note that you can further increase verbosity and see all the commands executed by breeze by running 'export VERBOSE_COMMANDS="true"' before running breeze.